jecolon/ziglyph/README.md

 via the `-Drelease-fast=true`, `-Drelease-small=true`, `-Drelease-safe=true` options to `zig build`.

 ### Using the Ziglyph Struct
-The `Ziglyph` struct provides convenient acces to the most frequently-used functions related to Unicode.
+The `Ziglyph` struct provides convenient acces to the most frequently-used functions related to Unicode code points and strings.

 ```zig
 const Ziglyph = @import("Ziglyph");